Quirky30DevFest/Ferry-Kata/README.md

 To help them they need you to:

-* Create a Car class: each car instance has a color and keeps track of the number of passengers in the car.
+* Create a Car <a href="https://www.sitepoint.com/understanding-module-exports-exports-node-js/">class</a>: each car instance has a color and keeps track of the number of passengers in the car.

 * Create a Ferry class: the constructor should specify the number of cars allowed on the ferry and also how many people are allowed on the ferry.